 While this car may be a fresh entry in Nissan’s catalogue of models, it is based on a platform which is already underpinning the Renault Clio - a continuation of Nissan’s partnership with this French firm which has helped each to manage manufacturing costs for many years.

-On the inside, the new Micra should feel more spacious than its predecessors, meaning it will be more of a practical option for families rather than acting as a city car cross-over which is not that suited to ferrying around passengers and luggage at the same time.
+The new Micra should feel more spacious than its predecessors, meaning it will be more of a practical option for families rather than acting as a city car cross-over which is not that suited to ferrying around passengers and luggage at the same time.

 The modern dash is enhanced thanks to a cutting-edge infotainment system which has a seven-inch touchscreen display and smartphone compatibility built into it, according to Auto Express.
 This will allow iPhone users to sync their devices via the Apple Play service and control media playback, messaging, calls and more without taking their eyes off the road ahead.